akeneo/pim-docs/reference/best_practices/common_best_practices.rst

 * Do **NOT** version vendors
 * Do **NOT** fork your vendors
-You would not benefit of dependencies patches otherwise.
+You would not benefit from dependencies patches otherwise.

 What about your dependencies?